pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Não haverá paz entre as nações.

-Item.
 3.12.
 Futuro na Interrogativa com o GOING TO

 Para formar perguntas, faz-se a inversão do sujeito com o verbo auxiliar no verbo To Be e no verbo There Be coloca-se o auxiliar na frente do there.